| IntroductionOne of the common tasks often performed

 the image will be cropped.
 Since height is the smaller reduction,

 this will be our maximum percent to scale the original image.
+When this percent is applied to the width,

-was 300, so we will need to pad each side of the image with
+we end up with a width equal to 247.
+Our desired destWidthwas 300, so we will need to pad each side of the image with

 27 additional pixels.
 This padding is accomplished by setting

-the destX =27.
+thedestX=27.
 This will shift the

 newly scaled image to the right 27 pixels.
+Using the desired nPercentanddestX, we can build up the appropriate

-destination Rectangle and draw the
+destinationRectangleand draw the

+new image.
 Example #3 - Scale with

-The last resizing technique we will discuss
+croppingThe last resizing technique we will discuss

 is the process of cropping an image.
 This technique follows